munificent/magpie/doc/site/markdown/objects/quotations.markdown

     :::magpie
     var age = 32

-To fix that, Magpie supports *quotations*.
-A quotation is a chunk of code surrounded by curly braces.
+To remedy that, Magpie supports *quotations*.
+A quotation looks like a chunk of code surrounded by curly braces.
 When evaluated, instead of evaluating that code directly, it just creates an expression object that represents the code.
+It's a literal notation for expression object.
 In other words, these two lines of code are equivalent:

     :::magpie
     var expr = VarExpression new("age", IntExpression new(32))
     var expr = { var age = 32 }

-After evaluating a quotation, you can treat the result like any regular object.
+After creating a quotation, you can treat the result like any regular object.
+For example, a `VarExpression` has a `name` getter to get the name of the field being defined.
+You can access it like this:
-For example:

     :::magpie
     var expr = { var someVariable = "the value" }
     print(expr name) // prints "someVariable"

-## Quasiquoting
+## Unquoting

-This gets us a lot farther.
-Now we've got a pretty simple syntax to build chunks of fixed code, but what if the code objects we're building have parts that vary?
-What if you want to do:
+Quotations let us build expressions in a readable just like string literals let us create strings more easily than concatenating a series of characters together.
+But that still only covers the simple case of creating a fixed expression object from scratch.
+What if we want to compose an expression object or insert pieces of other expressions into one?
+Say we have:

     :::magpie
-    var expr = { var age = 32 }
+    var expr = { if zombie then print("Brains!") }

-But instead of always initializing `age` to `32`, you want to be able to vary that value?
-To address that, quotations support *quasiquoting*.
-Quasiquoting is very similar to string interpolation.
+But instead of always initializing having the body of the `if` expression be `print("Brains!")`, we want to be able to provide an expression that will be inserted into there?
+To address that, quotations support *unquoting*.
+Unquoting is very similar to string interpolation.
 The basic idea is that within a quotation, you can indicate an expression that should be *evaluated* right then instead of just treated like a chunk of code.
 For example:

     :::magpie
-    var age = { 23 }
+    var action = { shamble(around) }
-    var expr = { print("You are " ~ `age ~ " years old!") }
+    var expr = { if zombie then `action }

 The backtick (<code>\`</code>) character there tells Magpie that the following expression should be evaluated in place.
 In other words, the value of `expr` will be an object that represents the chunk of code:

     :::magpie
-    print("You are " ~ 23 ~ " years old!")
+    print(if zombie then shamble(around))

-The value of the `age` variable has been inserted into our quotation.
+The value of the `action` variable&mdash;itself an expression object&mdash; has been inserted into the quotation.

-It's important to note that the value of `age` was itself an quotation&mdash; `{
-23 }`&mdash; and not just the raw number `23`.
-That's because we're inserting an *expression object* into our expression literal.
-The *number* 23 isn't a valid expression object in Magpie (though it is a valid expression, and a valid object!).
-If you want an expression representing the *literal* 23, you need an instance of `IntExpression`, which is what `{ 23 }` will evaluate to.

-It's a bit confusing, I'll admit.
-The short summary is that when you use quasiquoting, the values you insert will generally be quotations too.

-## Quasiquote Expressions
+### Unquote Syntax

-There are a couple of ways you can quasiquote.
+There are a couple of ways you can unquote.
 The simplest one we have already
 seen: you can follow the backtick immediately with a name:

     :::magpie